resingm/honeypot/config/README.md

  * Do NOT use default credentials for your system ; Chose a secure password!
  * SSH will operate on the default port 22
  * Do NOT use Telnet to login ; Telnet transmits passwords in plain text
- * Optionally: Increase security of SSH server to just allow specific users
+ * Optionally: Increase security of your SSH server to just allow specific users

 ## Software